Tetiana-Zadorozhnia/kottans-frontend/README.md

 - [ ] Friends App - real project!
 ***
 ## **0. Git and GitHub**
-I liked information about git - it was difficult, but interesting.
+I liked information about Git - it was difficult, but interesting.
 In the future, I want to understand more and apply it in practice.

 ### ***1. [Introduction to Git and GitHub (1week_and_2week)](https://www.coursera.org/learn/introduction-git-github)***
  <details>